IsaiahByDayah/use-prefer-dark-mode/README.md

 # use-prefer-dark-mode
 Small react hook to determine if your user prefers dark mode on their system.

+A lot of packages that deal with determining if you should use dark mode come with unneeded components, Contexts Providers & Consumers, configs objects you have to pass in, etc.

+This one is simple.
+It only tells you if your user __*prefers*__ dark mode based on their os settings.
+We let __*you*__ determine where and how you deal with that preference. 🤙🏽

 ## install
 ```
 npm install --save use-prefer-dark-mode